ccbrown/graphql-spec/spec/Section 2 -- Language.md

   - Comment
   - Comma

-Before and after every lexical token may be any amount of ignored tokens including {WhiteSpace} and {Comment}.
+{Ignored} tokens are used to improve readability and provide separation between {Token}, but are otherwise insignificant and not referenced in syntactical grammar productions.

+Any amount of {Ignored} may appear before and after every lexical token.
 No ignored regions of a source document are significant, however ignored source characters may appear within a lexical token in a significant way, for example a {String} may contain white space characters.

-No characters are ignored while parsing a given token, as an example no white space characters are permitted between the characters defining a {FloatValue}.
+No characters are ignored within a {Token}, as an example no white space characters are permitted between the characters defining a {FloatValue}.

 ### Punctuators